tigerbeetle/tigerbeetle/README.md

 } = 128 bytes (2 CPU cache lines)
 ```

 At this point, it might look like we are using the `flags` field in the `create_transfer` event above to violate our invariant that "the result of an event is never stored in the event".
-However, the success/failure bit flag is reserved for the `create_transfer` event and you will understand why we do this when we start talking more a little later about how events transform into states.
+However, the success/failure bit flag is reserved for the `create_transfer` event and you will understand why we do this when we start talking more a little later about how events can instantiate states.

 **COMMIT_TRANSFER**: Commit a transfer between accounts (maps to a "fulfill").
 A transfer can be accepted or rejected by toggling a bit in the `flags` field.